 Quitting smoking.
 Keeping a gratitude journal.
 Developing a mindfulness practice.
 Whether we want to break habits, or create new ones, the process can be complicated.
-Most of us have made resolutions to break or create habits, only to relapse in our existing behaviours.
+Most of us have made resolutions to break or create habits, only to fall back into old patterns.

 Learn how to create habits... and break destructive ones